PatilAmartyaJ/educational_app/README.md

 ## What did you learn from this project
 1. Amartya -
 2. Sarah - Through Skill Up 2.0 I got the opportunity to explore the App Development Domain in which I had no prior experience.
 I learned dart and I also learned how to use the Flutter SDK for creating natively compiled, cross-platform applications.
-I learned a lot of things in Flutter like stateless & stateful widgets, futures, asynchronous functions, routes and navigation, state management, etc. I had already worked with firebase in a previous project, but through this project I got the chance to better understand and get a deeper grasp on certain concepts like Firebase Authentication,  Firebase Storage, storing and retrieving data from Cloud Firestore Database, etc.
+I learned a lot of things in Flutter like stateless & stateful widgets, futures, asynchronous functions, routes and navigation, state management, etc. I had already worked with firebase in a previous project, but through this project I got the chance to better understand and get a deeper grasp on certain concepts like Firebase Authentication,  Firebase Storage, storing and retrieving data from Cloud Firestore Database, etc. Altogether it was a wonderful experience collaborating and learning new things from my teammates.
+I would like to thank our mentor for being so supportive and guiding us throughout this project.
 3. Reshmika - I learned how to use Dart and Flutter to develop cross-platform applications.
 I also learned how to store data using Firebase's Cloud Firestore.
 It was my first time working on App Development, so I learnt a lot.
 4. Prachiti - I had an experience working with flutter and dart initially but this project helped me go deeper into the advanced aspects such as connecting flutter and firebase, I also learned about Firebase and all its features such as Cloud Firestore and Storage.
 ## Screenshots